 Create Corporate Bylaws, Appoint Directors And Hold Meetings

 Members will want to hold an initial corporate meeting.
 In attendance at this meeting should be the directors who were listed on Articles of Incorporation.
 These directors will serve in this capacity on the board until the next annual meeting of shareholders, where directors are up for re-election.

 Once in place, the board can elect officers and define their roles.
 They will also need to draft corporate bylaws.
-Bylaws are a matter of corporate compliance, as the Corporation cannot exist or operate until the board of directors have adopted them.
+Bylaws are a matter of corporate compliance, as the Massachusetts corporation cannot exist or operate until the board of directors have adopted them.
 Bylaws are private and serve as an internal operating manual.
 However, the Corporation may need to provide proof of its bylaws to banks and insurers it’s looking to do business with.